Operation Herbstreise

-During World War II, Operation Herbstreise (Autumn Journey in German) was a planned series of deception operations to support the German invasion of the United Kingdom (Operation Seelöwe).
-It would have involved an empty convoy of large transports threatening the east coast of England while the actual invasion force in small barges hit the southern coast.
+During World War II, Operation Herbstreise ("'Autumn Journey'" in German) was a plan for military deception operations to support Operation Sealion (Operation Seelöwe in German), the intended German invasion of the United Kingdom in 1940.
+The plan would have involved convoys of large and empty transport ships setting out from Norway and Germany, apparently threatening the east coasts of Scotland and Northeast England, while the actual invasion force would have assaulted Southern England.
+The invasion was indefinitely postponed in September 1940, removing the necessity for a deception operation.